 This municipality is authorized to purchase shares in the trust from time to time with available municipal funds and to redeem some or all of those shares from time to time as funds are needed for municipal purposes.
 These actions are to be taken by the officers designated for this purpose, pursuant to general or specific instructions by the governing body adopting this chapter.

-§ S 24-3.
+§ 24-3.
 Custody of funds.

-The trustees of the trust are designated as having official custody of this municipalitfs funds which are invested by the purchase of shares in the trust.
+The trustees of the trust are designated as having official custody of this municipality's funds which are invested by the purchase of shares in the trust.

-§ S 24-4.
+§ 24-4.
 Required conditions.

 As required by the Intergovernmental Cooperation Act, the following matters are specifically found and determined.

-A. The conditions of the agreement are set forth in the declaration of trust referred to in §S 24-1.
+A. The conditions of the agreement are set forth in the declaration of trust referred to in § 24-1.

 This municipality's participation in the trust shall be terminable at any time by ordinance.

-The declaration of trust and purchase of its shares are for the purpose of investing this municipalitys funds in obligations which are otherwise legal investments as part of a pooled arrangement with over governmental units, thereby achieving economic and other advantages of pooled investments.
+The declaration of trust and purchase of its shares are for the purpose of investing this municipality's funds in obligations which are otherwise legal investments as part of a pooled arrangement with over governmental units, thereby achieving economic and other advantages of pooled investments.

 It is not necessary to finance the agreement authorized herein from municipal funds except through the purchase of shares in the trust.

-The trust shall be managed by a Board of frustees as set forth in the declaration of trust and the bylaws provided for therein.
+The trust shall be managed by a Board of trustees as set forth in the declaration of trust and the bylaws provided for therein.

 Shares may be purchased and redeemed from time to time as this municipality may determine to be necessary or appropriate to meet its cash investment requirements.